 I can’t tell you where I went wrong.
-I can’t even speculate on what turns an average man into the vile and disgusting monster that I have become.
+I can’t even speculate on what turns an average man into the vile and disgusting monstrosity that I have become.
 But I’m here.
 I exist.
-Behind every lonely corner and every dark alley…
+Behind every lonely corner.
+Within every dark alley…

-…I am the shadowed figure in the mist.
-I am the devil manifested in flesh.
+…I am that shadowed figure in the mist.
+I am that devil, manifested in flesh.
 I am the reason that the most gruesome of urban legends are spread from generation to generation with the chill of unbiased truth.
 And while there may still be some sense of humanity left deep within me…I can’t stop killing.
 I won’t.

 I’m only human after all.

-The year is 1976, and the Spring weather is being celebrated by those who have been cursing the blizzard that repeatedly blanketed the city streets in knee deep snow over the past few months.
+The year is 1976, and the Spring weather is being celebrated by those who had been cursing the blizzard that repeatedly blanketed the city streets in knee deep snow over the past few months.
 I like the weather when it’s in transition.
 The air is damp.
 Thick.
 I can feel its heated texture with every breath.
 I can feel the moisture on the surface of my skin.
 It can be exhilarating.
 It’s a time when people begin to let their guard down.
-Their bodies….their emotions…they begin to morph into something more appropriate for the new season.
+Their bodies…their emotions…they begin to morph into something more appropriate for the new season.
 It’s an ancient animal instinct.
-One that tells us when to move, when to mate, when to gather, when to hibernate…in the deepest, darkest, primal, parts of our existence…that evolutionary programming still controls us on a subliminal level.
+One that tells us when to migrate, when to mate, when to gather, when to hibernate…in the deepest, darkest, primal, parts of our existence…that evolutionary programming still controls us on some subliminal level.
 Most people hardly ever pay attention to it.
 But I do.
 I know it’s there.
 I can sense it.
 I’m a predator…

 Normally, I would study my victims for a week or two longer.
-But I was already beginning to wrestle with the shame of what I had planned to do.
+But I was already beginning to wrestle with the shame of what I had planned to do to her.
 I wanted to complete the act before it was too late.
 Serial murder…it’s a lot like composing music, or writing stanzas of fine poetic verse.
 Meant to be done with respect, and with passion…but in the moment, while your muse was strong.
-The beauty of its creation is everlasting.
+The beauty of its creation is everlasting in your mind.
 But you MUST complete your work once your vision has been realized.
 It is not to be left to linger on beyond the peak of your muse’s interest.
 I had to finish it.
 She excited me.
 Ohhhhh…she excited me soooo very much.
 I could hardly contain myself.
 I have to do it.
-I have to do it tonight.
-The killer in me simply won’t leave me alone.
+I have to do it soon.
+The killer within simply won’t leave me alone.

-So I waited impatiently that night for her shift to end.
+I waited, impatiently, that night for her shift to end.
 Always at 1 AM.
 And yet she never left a table behind.
 A quality that I respected.
-I think that it was her sweet nature and good heart made my temperature rise more than anything else.
+I think it was her sweet nature and good heart that made my temperature rise more than anything else.
 She deserves to be among other angels.
 And it is my job to send her there.
-I became erect with giddy anticipation.
-Soon, Jack.
+I became erect with giddy anticipation…but I had to have patience.

 It’s almost time.
 Stay calm.
 Cherish these moments.
 The stillness before the storm.
 They are almost as intense as the final act itself.

 I turned the knob on my radio dial.
-WGFD was currently playing “Why Can’t We Be Friends?”
-By War.
+WGFD was currently playing ′Why Can’t We Be Friends?′ By War.
 I decided to light up a cigarette while I waited, tapping the steering wheel in the meanwhile.

 I felt myself rocking back and forth impatiently.
-It was 1:03 AM.
+It was 1:03 AM now.
 I wanted her to leave.
 She needed to leave the building.
-This feeling was unbearable.
+This feeling was too unbearable for me.

 It was then that I heard a firm knock at my passenger door window.
 It startled me at first, as I hadn’t seen anyone approach the car.
 Not even in the rearview mirror.

 When I turned to see who was bothering me, I saw a boy, about 17 years old from the looks of him…with long brown hair hanging down to his shoulders, a slim build, and a slightly cocksure, David Cassidy-like, grin on his face.
 With just the hint of a dark peach fuzz mustache on his upper lip.
 He was dressed all in black.
 Black button down, wide collared, shirt.
 Snug black corduroy pants.
-And a small black wristwatch.
-I glared at him for a moment, but his smile didn’t dim at all.
+And a small black-banded wristwatch.
+I glared at him angrily for a moment, but his smile didn’t dim at all.
 Not one bit.

-Annoyed over having been pulled from my ‘Ginger watching’, I leaned over and rolled down the window far enough for him to tell me what was on his brain.
-But instead of just talking, he quickly reached his hand inside and pulled up the lock on the passenger door.
+Annoyed over having been pulled away from my ‘Ginger watching’, I leaned over and rolled down the window far enough for him to tell me what was on his brain.
+But instead of just talking, he quickly reached his hand inside the car and pulled up the lock on the passenger side door.

-I was taken aback by the brazen nature of his approach, and felt a rush of fury wash over me as he opened the car door and sat in the passenger seat without permission.
-Not only did he sit down, but he grabbed the clutch on the side to lean back slightly with a bratty grin plastered on his face.
+I was taken aback by the brazen nature of the boy’s approach, and felt a surge of fury run through me as he opened the car door and rudely plopped down in the seat next to me without permission.
+Not only did he sit down, but he grabbed the clutch on the side of the seat to lean back slightly with a bratty grin plastered on his smug face.

 “Excuse me…” I sneered.
 “Do I know you?”

 “We’ll get to that in a moment, Jack.
-For right now, I thought it only polite for us to get better acquainted.”
+For right now, I thought it only polite for us to get better acquainted.
+Personal, you know?”

 He laughed.
-“Do I look like a cop to you, man?”
-He looked at the diner ahead of us, and smiled as he saw Ginger counting up her tips for tonight, almost ready to leave.
+“Do I look like a scumbag pig to you, man?”
+He looked at the diner ahead of us, and grinned as he saw Ginger counting up her tips for the night, almost ready to leave.
 “She’s a real fox, isn’t she?
 You’ve got taste, man.
-I can give you that.”
+I’ll give you that.”

 “I don’t know what you’re talking about…”

 “Save it.
 You know what you’re doing here, and I know what you’re doing here.
-Let’s not ruin the vibe with you trying to insult my intelligence.
+So let’s not ruin the vibe with you trying to insult my intelligence.
 Alright?”
-He said I think I was so outdone and overwhelmed by this young man that I didn’t quite know what to do or how to react.
+He said.
+I think I was so outdone and overwhelmed by this young man that I didn’t quite know what to do or how to react.
 I was struck speechless.
-But he smiled at me and said, “Hey look, man…you’re out here doing your thing, and I dig that about you, man.
+But he winked at me and said, “Hey look, man…you’re out here doing your ‘thing’, and I dig that about you, man.
 That’s real cool.
 I’m not here to bust your head or blow your high.
 I’m your friend, man.
 I’m actually here to keep you going strong.
 We might even find ourselves a way to mutually benefit from coming to a bit of an arrangement with all this, you and me.
 What do you say?
 You think you can rap with me for a few minutes?”

-“You are a devious one, aren’t you?
+“You are one shady character, aren’t you, man?
 The things you come up with…” He grinned.
-He looked into my eyes, and I got the feeling that he could see what I saw in my mind’s eye.
+He looked into my eyes, and I got the feeling that he could see exactly what I saw in my mind’s eye.
 And he enjoyed it.
 “You’ve got a gift in you, man.
-Good ol’ Charlie Manson’s got nothing on you.”
-Then he said, “Listen, man…let me break it down for you.
-You’ve been up to some very naughty things in the past two or three years.
+Good ol’ Charlie Manson’s got nothing on ya.”
+Then he said, “Listen, let me break it down for you, brother.
+You’ve been up to some very naughty things in the past two years.
 I’ve seen it.
 You’ve got some serious shit floating around in that noggin of yours.
 Shit that, I’m sure, you don’t want your local law enforcement officials getting access to.
 So how about we work out a deal?
 You and me?”

 “Oh really?”
 Victor said, and he reached into my lap to grab my ski mask before I could keep it from him.
 “A black and white ski mask?
 In Spring, man?
-Even in the Windy City, it’s a little warm for this, don’t you think?”
+Even in the Windy City, it’s a little warm for this shit, don’t you think?”
 I snatched it back from him, but his smile only widened in response.
-“I know what you do, Jack.
+“I KNOW what you did, Jack.
 I know what kinda groovy thrill you got from cutting up all those young girls in your leisure time.
-And I know where the bodies are hidden.
-Trust me on this.”
+And I know where their bodies are hidden.
+Trust me on this.
+I know it all.”

 “You’ve been spying on me?”
 I asked through gritted teeth, almost at the breaking point.

 I was quiet for a moment.
 Could he be bluffing?
-I wasn’t sure.
-But I wasn’t sure that I could take that chance.
+I didn’t know.
+But I wasn’t sure whether or not I could take that chance either.
 “I don’t exactly see how I could do anything to help you.”
 I told him.

-“Serious as a heart attack, man.
-You’ve got a mission, I’ve got a mission, neither one of us wants a one way trip to the clink.
+“Serious as a heart attack, Jack.
+You’ve got a mission.
+I’ve got a mission.
+Neither one of us wants a one way trip to the clink.
 It’s that simple.
 Lay it on me, man, what do you say?”

 “I say, get out of my car.”
 I turned away from him to look back out of the front window, tossing my ski mask into the backseat.

-“Hehehe, that might be a little more difficult than you think, Jack…” And, as if something out of a nightmare, I saw Victor’s eyes light up like orbs of brimstone.
+“Hehehe, that might prove to be a little more difficult than you’d think it would be, Jack…” And, as if something had jumped straight out of a child’s nightmare, I saw Victor’s eyes light up like orbs of brimstone.
 His grin displaying a pair of fangs with pointed ends.
 I instantly jumped in my seat, the horror of it pressing my back against the driver side window.
 “Mellow out, man.
 If I wanted you six feet under you’d already be on the business end of the Devil’s pitchfork, man.
 Relax.
 I told you, I want us to be friends.
 I know your secret…and now you know mine.”

 “Hey, man!
 I said relax.”
 Victor turned up the music on the radio, and said, “I need blood, Jack.
 Lots of it.
-And I don’t have the skills needed to keep that kind of thing quiet.
+And I don’t have the skills or the resources needed to keep that kind of thing quiet.
 Not like you do.
 So I’m making you an offer here.
 Once a month, I’ll come see you.
-You pick your pretty little angel up, you do what you do best, and you let me dine on the scraps.
+You pick up your pretty little angels, you do what you do best, and you let me dine on the scraps.
 Dead is dead, am I right?
 You let me feed, and I allow you to keep your freedom.
 We both get what we want.
 No further worries.
 No further complications.”

 “So…you’re blackmailing me.
 Is that it?”